AI Sovereignty on Commodity Hardware

 Organisational Autonomy

-For regulated industries, defence contractors, and organisations handling sensitive data, this isn't a preference — it's a compliance requirement that RAM makes achievable.
+For regulated industries, defence contractors, and organisations handling sensitive data, this isn't a preference.
+It's a compliance requirement that RAM makes achievable.

 Individual Empowerment